 Let’s Wrap This Up Before I Have to Update It

-This post has been about updating your website and providing fresh offerings to our friend Google.
+This article has been about updating your website and providing fresh offerings to our friend Google.
 And you have to do that to get to the top (or stay on top).

 So stay focused, and keep it fresh!